MatheusHenry2/leetcode-challenge/README.md

 # 🚀 LeetCode Challenges for Big Tech Preparation

 Welcome to the **LeetCode Challenges** repository!
-This repo contains a curated collection of coding problems to help you **prepare for technical interviews at top tech companies (FAANG and more).**
+This repo contains a curated collection of coding problem*

 ## 📌 What You'll Find Here
 - 🏆 **Handpicked LeetCode problems** commonly asked in big tech interviews